quyennNguyen/learningExperience/README.md

 # *WHAT TO LEARN?*

 #### Having a clear study plan is very crucial.
-Depending on your specialty, preference,..., the study plan might vary.
-As for me, I'm pursuing the Web Development route as it interests me the most as a beginner.
+Depending on your career choice, the study plan might vary.
+As for me, I want to become a Full Stack Web Developer.
 #### Generally, there are two main categories:

-### _How the Computer System Works_
+### _Basics of Computer Science:_
-#### You can find some fascinating basics of Computer Science from this following book, [Computer Science Illuminated.pdf]
+#### You can find some fascinating information from this following book, [Computer Science Illuminated.pdf]
 * https://github.com/quyennNguyen/learningExperience/files/8527263/Computer.Science.Illuminated.pdf

-### _The Applications of Computer:_
+### _Applications of Computer:_
 #### The ultimate goal of learning Computer Science is to solve real-world problems.
-Then again, depending on your preference, your study approach might vary.
 #### As for me, in order to become a Web Developer, I need to know a few basics of:
 1. FRONT END / CLIENT SIDE:
-   * HTML
+   * Programming Language: HTML
-   * CSS
+   * Programming Language: CSS
    * CSS Preprocessor: SASS
    * CSS Framework: Bootstrap
-   * Javascript
+   * Programming Language: Javascript
-   * Javascript Framework: React (actually Library not Framework) or Vue or Angular
+   * Javascript Framework/Library: React
 2. BACK END / SERVER SIDE:
+   * Programming Language: Javascript or Java or Python or PHP
-   * Framework: NodeJs / Django
+   * Framework: NodeJs (Javascript) or Django (Python)
-   * Database: MongoDB (No SQL) / MySQL (SQL)
+   * Database: MongoDB (No SQL) or MySQL (SQL)
+3. DATA STRUCTURES & ALGORITHMS
-3. VERSION CONTROL SYSTEM:
+4. VERSION CONTROL SYSTEM:
    * Git
    * Github
-5. DATA STRUCTURES & ALGORITHMS
-   * can be in Javascript, Java, Python,...
+5. TERMINAL:
+   * SSH or Bash

 ***